Mayer-Vietoris squares in algebraic geometry: Gluing of algebraic spaces along Mayer--Vietoris squares

 In this section, we prove the main theorems of the article.
 We begin with a slight strengthening of Theorem \ref{MT:timv_dm_push}.

 \begin{proposition} Fix an algebraic stack $S$ and a tor-independent Mayer--Vietoris square as in \eqref{E:MV-square} over $S$ with $j$ quasi-compact.
 Let $W\to S$ be an algebraic stack.
 Then

 is fully faithful.
-If either \begin{enumerate} \item $W\to S$ is Deligne--Mumford; or \item $\Delta_{W/S}$ is quasi-finite and $\Delta_{\Delta_{W/S}}$ is a quasi-compact immersion (e.g., $\Delta_{W/S}$ separated); \end{enumerate} then $\Phi_{\Hom_S(-,W)}$ is an equivalence of groupoids.
+If either \begin{enumerate} \item $W\to S$ is Deligne--Mumford; \item $\Delta_{W/S}$ is quasi-finite and $\Delta_{\Delta_{W/S}}$ is a quasi-compact immersion; or \item $\Delta_{W/S}$ is locally quasi-finite and separated; \end{enumerate} then $\Phi_{\Hom_S(-,W)}$ is an equivalence of groupoids.
 In particular, the square is cocartesian in the category of Deligne--Mumford stacks. \end{proposition} \begin{proof} The question is fppf-local on $X$, so we may assume that $X$ is affine.
 We may also replace $S$ and $W$ with $X$ and $W\times_S X\to X$ and assume that $X=S$.
 Further, we may replace $X'$ with a quasi-compact open neighborhood of $Z$.
 Then, we may also assume that $W$ is quasi-compact.